Vitamin B12 and Folate

 If a patient with a vitamin B12 or folate deficiency is being treated with oral supplements (or with intramuscular B12 injections), then normal or elevated results indicate a response to treatment.
 It is not standard practice to monitor patients having regular B12 injections.

 High levels of B12 and folate are not usually monitored.
-Increased B12 may be seen in conditions such as leukemia or liver dysfunction.
+Increased B12 may be seen in conditions such as leukaemia or liver dysfunction.
 Increased folate may be seen with pernicious anaemia, vegetarian diets, or with a condition called bacterial overgrowth syndrome where bacteria multiply in the upper bowels.

 Is there anything else I should know?